 Asset Distress & Revitalization

-Bilzin Sumberg can assist with recommendations for making decisions about best options for the future, whether weathering, restructuring, divesting, or acquiring distressed assets, in the new economy.
+Bilzin Sumberg can assist with recommendations for making decisions about best options for the future, whether weathering the storm, restructuring, divesting, or acquiring assets- distressed or not- in the new economy.

 The team includes lawyers from across disciplines with market-leading business and legal experience focused on:

 - Restructuring and bankruptcy, including buying assets out of bankruptcy and defaulted loan sales and purchases